 Lightning Fill In The Blank

-Now it's time for our final game, Lightning Fill In The Blank.
-Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as they can.
+Now onto our final game, Lightning Fill in the Blank.
+Each of our players will have 60 seconds in which to answer as many fill in the blank questions as they can.
 Each correct answer is worth two points.
 Bill, can you give us the scores?

-BILL KURTIS: Luke has two.
-Paula has three.
-And Alonzo has three.
+BILL KURTIS: Peter has two.
+Karen has two.
+And Hari has three.

-SAGAL: All right, Luke, you're in third place.
-You're up first.
-The clock will start when I begin your first question.
-Fill in the blank.
-On Wednesday, the White House announced its support for waiving the patent protection for blank.

 (SOUNDBITE OF BELL)